silentwhaleluo/Database-Notes/SQL.md

 ```
 <a id="selectinto"></a>
 - SELECT INTO
-	- DDL comman to create a table and optional data entry to it
+	- DDL commonly to create a table and optional data entry to it
 	- copies data from existing tables and can insert them to newly created table in the same syntax.
 	- Can copy across databases with 3 part naming: DB.SCHEMA.OBJECT
 	- Can derive new columns and change columns names